Basic assumptions about the authority of the Scriptures

 From the core of my being and following a long Southern Baptist tradition, I am a Fundamentalist.
 However, I define those five Fundamentals a bit differently now.

-Within the last fifteen to twenty years, believers who are literalists have begun to call themselves “fundamentalists.”
+Beginning in the 1980s and continuing to the present day, believers who are literalists began to call themselves “fundamentalists.”
 Some believers who formerly held with traditional fundamentalist beliefs began to embrace literalist views.
 The distinction between the two traditions has become blurred.2

 Non-Literalists treat the Bible as texts of sacred worth, stories of wisdom and faith that can be applied to present-day circumstances and life.
 The non-literalist subjects his or her interpretation to study, analysis, and critical reflection.
 Extensive use of critical tools of analysis and interpretation are utilized to uncover the deeper meanings that lie beneath the surface of the written text.
 Non-Literalists believe that there is much more to what is being conveyed in the words than what is actually printed on the page.